angstyloop/wasm-webp-converter/README.md

 the WebP logo.
 It gives the logo a halogen lamp effect.
 There are lots of examples of neat usages of keyframes like this one on the web if you google around a bit.

+# To Do

+Write a .ps1 script for `serve`.

+Exercise for the reader: can you extend this with a UI for the Q factor?
+You shouldn't have to modify the WASM module at all - the WASM methods take Q as an argument.
+You just need to write some JavaScript for modifying Q, and then bind those JavaScript functions to HTML elements that you add.